Hiking Venues for “Hoofing It In Oaxaca”

 Below is an alphabetical list of the various hikes offered in our program.
 You will note that not all the hikes are on the calendar for any given season, as we rotate the venues from year to year for variety.
 Go to the “Schedule” page to view the hikes offered in the current season listed in chronological order.

-Be sure to click on the “More Information” link on any of the entries below to find additional material, including maps and photos of that particular site.
+When reviewing the hike options, be sure to click on the “More Information” link on any of the entries below to find additional material, including maps, elevation charts and photos of that particular venue.

 Albi’s Etla Valley Walkabout Countryside New in 2016

 Albi, one of our assistant hike directors, is also an avid mountain biker who relishes occasional rides in the Etla Valley west of Monte Alban.
 Many of the roads and trails in that area are well suited to hiking.
 Based on his extensive knowledge of the region, he recommends this outing as a classic ramble through the rolling countryside between the villages of San Andrés Ixtlahuaca and San Felipe Tejalápam.
 Participants will enjoy some delightful scenery as well as fresh air and exercise on the hike itself, and then a pleasant lunch at a neighborhood restaurant on the way back to Oaxaca.